vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 On 2023-12-09, as I went out for two trips, I walked a decent amount and was a bit fatigued, so I skipped my run.

+## 2023-12-17: skipped run due to short time window with low probability of rain

+On Sunday 2023-12-17, there was just a time window of about 2.5 hours with low enough probability of rain, and I needed to do a shopping trip in that time, so I skipped my run.

+## 2023-12-18: halved run (running both ways) plus slower-than-usual running due to nontrivial probability of rain and wet sidewalks

+On Monday 2023-12-18, the probability of rain in the afternoon was high, and the probability in the morning was nontrivial enough that it was okay for a halved run but not for the full run.
+So I took a halved run and ran both ways.
+Also, the roads and sidewalks were wet with a lot of fallen leaves on them, so I had to run more slowly and even switch to a walk for some segments of my run.